 We’ve seen similar issues play out before, with digital kiosks struggling to keep European publishers on board after initial enthusiasm.
 For example, NRC left Blendle in 2017 due to a lack of financial returns from their partnership, as well as the lack of control over the product experience (stories on Blendle did not have the enrichments such as videos or links that NRC’s website allowed for).

 Beyond examples such as Apple and Blendle, we know more and more tech companies have been trying to acquire newspaper subscribers, with Facebook and Google leading that game.
-We will investigate this further in a later post, subscribe here for our update.
+We will investigate this further in a later post, check back soon.